garfxld/cerium/README.md

 Yet another high-performance Minecraft server library written in Rust.

 > [!CAUTION]
 > This repository is still in a very, very, very early stage of development.
+I'm a student so don't expect frequent updates.

 ## Goals